Changissnz/nu_merchant_principal/README.md

 reactive kind are connected as counterparts to the constituents of other participants' discontinuous arguments.
-And so, the understanding of their sources from which they are generated from are dependent on the knowledge and understanding of their counterparts.
+And so, the understanding of their sources from which they are generated from is dependent on the knowledge and understanding of their counterparts.